 \section{Introduction}

 Sparsity has been extensively studied in the stochastic setting over the past decade.
-This notion is key to address statistical problems that are high-dimensional, \ie, where the number of unknown parameters is of the same order or even much larger than the number of observations.
-This is the case in many contemporary applications such as computational biology (\eg, analysis of DNA sequences), collaborative filtering (\eg, Netflix, Amazon), satellite and hyperspectral imaging, and high-dimensional econometrics (\eg, cross-country growth regression problems).
+This notion is key to address statistical problems that are high-dimensional, that is, where the number of unknown parameters is of the same order or even much larger than the number of observations.
+This is the case in many contemporary applications such as computational biology (e.g., analysis of DNA sequences), collaborative filtering (e.g., Netflix, Amazon), satellite and hyperspectral imaging, and high-dimensional econometrics (e.g., cross-country growth regression problems).

-A key message about sparsity is that, although high-dimensional statistical inference is impossible in general (\ie, without further assumptions), it becomes statistically feasible if among the many unknown parameters, only few of them are non-zero.
+A key message about sparsity is that, although high-dimensional statistical inference is impossible in general (i.e., without further assumptions), it becomes statistically feasible if among the many unknown parameters, only few of them are non-zero.
 Such a situation is called a \emph{sparsity scenario} and has been the focus of many theoretical, computational, and practical works over the past decade in the stochastic setting.
-On the theoretical side, most sparsity-related risk bounds take the form of the so-called \emph{sparsity oracle inequalities}, \ie, risk bounds expressed in terms of the number of non-zero coordinates of the oracle vector.
+On the theoretical side, most sparsity-related risk bounds take the form of the so-called \emph{sparsity oracle inequalities}, that is, risk bounds expressed in terms of the number of non-zero coordinates of the oracle vector.
 As of now, such theoretical guarantees have only been proved under stochastic assumptions.\footnote{One could object that most high-probability risk bounds derived for $\ell^1$-regularization methods are in fact deterministic inequalities that hold true whenever the noise vector $\epsilon$ belong to some set $S$ (see, e.g., \citealt{BiRiTsy-09-LassoDantzig}).
 However, the fact that $\epsilon \in S$ with high-probability is only guaranteed via concentration arguments, so it is a consequence of the underlying statistical assumptions.}

 In this paper we address the prediction possibilities under a sparsity scenario in both deterministic and stochastic settings.
 We first prove that theoretical guarantees similar to sparsity oracle inequalities can be obtained in a deterministic online setting, namely, online linear regression on individual sequences.
 The newly obtained deterministic prediction guarantees are called \emph{sparsity regret bounds}.
 We prove such bounds for an online-learning algorithm which, in its most sophisticated version, is fully automatic in the sense that no preliminary knowledge is needed for the choice of its tuning parameters.
 In the second part of this paper, we apply our sparsity regret bounds---of deterministic nature---to the stochastic setting (regression model with random design).
 One of our key results is that, thanks to our online tuning techniques, these deterministic bounds imply sparsity oracle inequalities that are adaptive to the unknown variance of the noise (up to logarithmic factors) when the latter is Gaussian.
 In particular, this solves an open question raised by \citet{DaTsy10MirrorAveraging}.